The response message:

 Alternatively, if your door lock software requires a Username and Password in Mews (double check against the relevant key cutter set up guide), try to log out of the lock software and/or log in with a different set of Username and Password.

-If, after trying both of the above, and you still continue to see the same errors repeating in Device Commands Queue in the same day, for different spaces, reservations, and encoders, then you may be running duplicate Mews Connector applications at your property.
+If, after trying both of the above, and you still continue to see the same errors repeating in Device Commands Queue in the same day, for different spaces, reservations, and encoders, then you may be running duplicate Mews Open API applications at your property.

-Read more about duplicate Mews Connectors and how to resolve them.
+Read more about duplicate Mews Open APIs and how to resolve them.